 - Social acceptance of low carbon energy technologies

 - Climate change and social justice

-Bailey, E. & Devine-Wright, P. (2020).
+Bailey, E. & Devine-Wright, P. (Accepted for Publication, 2020).
 Place attachment dynamics and Renewable energy transitions.
 Book Chapter in: Raymond, C. et al., (2020).
 Changing Senses of Place: Navigating Global Challenges.

 Scarles, C., Zainal-Abidin, H., Bailey, E. & Treharne, H. (2019).
 Digital Futures: Augmented Reality in Arts and Heritage, University of Surrey

 Bailey, E. & Devine-Wright, P. (2016).
 The role of life-place trajectories in shaping responses to a UK transmission power line proposal.
 Journal of Environmental Psychology, 48, 200-211